-With Gaia Hydrogen it would be easier…
+With GAIA Hydrogen it would be easier…

 It is getting serious: Germany is to become climate neutral by 2050.
 But this will require considerable efforts, a study by environmental think tanks criticizes.
 For example, the increase in renewable energy needs to triple in the next ten years.
 This is because electricity will then be needed even more than today.